-Adam J. Polifka, M.D, is an Assistant Professor of Neurosurgery at the University of Florida in Gainesville, FL.
+Adam J. Polifka, M.D, is an Associate Professor of Neurosurgery at the University of Florida in Gainesville, FL.
 He was awarded his bachelor of arts with a concentration in molecular biology from Colgate University and his doctorate of medicine from the University Of Vermont College Of Medicine.
 Dr. Polifka completed his internship and residency training in neurological surgery at the University of Maryland.
 During his residency, Dr. Polifka completed his pediatric training at Johns Hopkins University and also completed a one-year enfolded endovascular fellowship with the Department of Radiology at the University of Maryland.

 After residency, he completed a prestigious neurosurgical fellowship in endovascular surgery at the Thomas Jefferson University.
 Dr. Polifka received extensive training in open and endovascular management of complex vascular disorders of the neurovascular system including cerebral aneurysms, avms, stroke and carotid artery stenosis.

 Dr. Polifka joined the faculty at the University of Florida as an Assistant Professor in July 2015.